superbitcoin/SuperBitcoin/doc/README.md

 ### OS X

-Drag Bitcoin-Core to your applications folder, and then run Bitcoin-Core.
+Drag SuperBitcoin-Core to your applications folder, and then run SuperBitcoin-Core.

 ### Need Help?